 #1 – EBIT

-Earnings before Interest and Taxes are the most common term used to define operating performances of the company in any industry.
-It estimates how much operating cash a business can generate in a financial year just by netting operating cash outflows from operating cash inflows.
-One can calculate the same by simply adding back interest and tax expenses in the net profit of the company.
+Earnings before Interest and TaxesEarnings Before Interest And TaxesEarnings before interest and tax (EBIT) refers to the company's operating profit that is acquired after deducting all the expenses except the interest and tax expenses from the revenue.
+It denotes the organization's profit from business operations while excluding all taxes and costs of capital. are the most common terms used to define the operating performances of the company in any industry.
+It estimates how much operating cash a business can generate in a financial year by netting operating cash outflows from operating cash inflows.
+One can calculate the same by simply adding back interest and tax expenses to the company’s net profit.

 #2 – EBITDA

-Earnings before Interest, Taxes, Depreciation & Amortisation is used to estimate an actual operating cash flow a company generates after deducting all operating cash outflows and depreciation and amortization as well.
-It doesn’t consider the non-cash items as an actual cash outflow, hence added in EBIT to determine the operating results of the company.
-We have to add depreciation and amortization cost in EBIT of the company.
+Earnings before Interest, Taxes, Depreciation & Amortization are used to estimate an actual operating cash flow a company generates after deducting all operating cash outflows and depreciation and amortization.
+It doesn’t consider the non-cash items as an actual cash outflow, hence added in EBIT to determine the company’s operating results.
+We have to add depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
+Its value indicates how much of an asset’s worth has been utilized.
+Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. and amortization cost in EBIT of the company.

 #3 – EBITDAR